kutaslab/fitgrid/docs/source/installation.rst

 * Use `conda list` to inspect package versions and the channels they come from when constructing conda enviroments.

+* To help avoid package version conflicts and speed up the dependency solver it can be useful to specify the Python version and install `fitgrid` along with the other conda packages you want into a fresh environment in one fell swoop.
+The package installers cannot see into the future.
+If packages are installed one by one, the next package version you want may not be compatible with what is already in the environment.

 * `mamba create` and `mamba install` are not exact drop in replacements for `conda create` and `conda install` because the conda installer has an affinity for packages on default conda